 The celebrated Letter from Lord , a fictional epistle addressed to Francis Bacon, records a young writer’s crisis over the mismatch between words and truth.
 Finally, in the delightful comedic gender-reversal story Lucidor, the nucleus of the libretto of Strauss’s Arabella, the cloud of sexual repression and violence hanging over the characters in the other tales is lifted.

 ‘Crafted with subtlety … fresh and a joy to read.’ – Steven Kippax, The London Miscellany

-HUGO von HOFMANNSHTAL was born in Vienna in 1874, a contemporary of Klimt, Schiele, Mahler, Schönberg and Freud.
+HUGO von HOFMANNSHTAL was born in Vienna in 1874, a contemporary of Klimt, Schiele, Mahler, Schoenberg and Freud.
 In German-speaking countries he is best known as a dramatist, librettist and lyric poet – he wrote some of the finest lyric verse in the language – and for his work with the producer Max Reinhardt in establishing the Salzburg Festival.
-But the fascinatingly original short novellas written in his earlier years and contained in the present volume, placing him in the vanguard of Early Modernism, are his lasting international legacy.
+But the fascinatingly original short novellas written in his earlier years and contained in the present volume are his lasting international legacy.
 He died in Vienna in 1929.